DJScias/EasySearch/README.md

 ***

-If you want to contact us : DJScias@gmail.com
+If you want to contact the project leader: DJScias@gmail.com

 Copyright © 2014 - LoLES and its contributors (http://goo.gl/DXv6T8)